Jimmyl6413/sep10-freedom-project/blog/entry05.md

 ```
 I implemented animations to my text, paragraphs, titles, navbar, and [more!](https://github.com/hstatsep-students/bootstrap-components-practice-Jimmyl6413/blob/main/index.html).

+I was still confused about some parts of animated.css but I was able get a better understanding of animated.css by [watching](https://www.youtube.com/watch?v=VzbBcVRquYA) a video.
+I usually undertstand something better when it's explained to me so this was very helpful.

 ### Takeaways
 I was able to learn different components of bootstrap and then using the left over time to style what I made even more by using animated.css.
-I was able to make my website more interesting and catch the users attentions.
+By doing so, I was able to make my website more interesting and catch the users attentions.
+I countinued on practicing animated.css

+## Process of learning A-frame